-I received an anxious phone call from Jack, a 65 y/o retired businessman, asking me if I could see him urgently.
+One afternoon, I received an anxious phone call from Jack, a 65 y/o retired businessman, asking me if I could see him urgently.
 His leg pain, which began 2months earlier, was quite severe.
-As his pain pattern was a classic pattern for the 5th lumbar nerve root (L5), and he was traveling from a distance, I put him on the surgical schedule.
+As his pain pattern was so classic for a pattern for the 5th lumbar nerve root (L5), and he was traveling, I put him on the surgical schedule.
 His MRI scan showed several bone spurs next to the L5 nerve, but none that were new.
 Although surgery was an option, I was a little uncomfortable, and wanted to give him a little time to calm down his nervous system.
 Much to my surprise, his pain quickly disappeared and I cancelled his surgery.

-When severe sciatic pain left me almost disabled 9 months ago, I knew it was time for back surgery…but the surgeon suggested I investigate an alternative to surgery; that my pain could be caused by Mind Body Syndrome (MBS).
-I was skeptical, but my research/practice of MBS techniques eliminated my chronic pain…I am pain-free now.
+When severe sciatic pain left me almost disabled 9 months ago, I knew it was time for back surgery…but the surgeon suggested I investigate an alternative to surgery; that my pain could be caused by the neurophysiological Dodaerdfvfffo; (NPD).
+I was skeptical, but my research/practice of techniques eliminated my chronic pain…I am pain-free now.
 Details follow.

 POSTPONE YOUR BACK SURGERY!